 Don’t count on getting spoiled

 Many kids in Singapore are a privileged lot – they don’t have to worry about housing or food because there will always be parents around to provide them.
-But as the pandemic has shown us all, no one can grasp the value of a dollar without experiencing its scarcity.
+But as the pandemic and inflation has shown us all, no one can grasp the value of a dollar without experiencing its scarcity.
 Learning how to be frugal is an essential life skill, which is why learning independence – budgeting, saving, etc – is important when you’re still a student.

 Live below your means